scalacenter/advisoryboard/README.md

 the [Scala Industry Affiliates Program](https://scala.epfl.ch/docs/ScalaCenterMembershipRegulations.pdf)

-## Proposals
+## Proposals for Recommendation

-Proposals may be submitted to the Advisory Board only by
+Proposals for recommendation may be submitted to the Advisory Board for consideration only by

  - The Scala Center,
  - advisory board members,